-Operating expenses consist of marketing and sales, research and development and general and administrative expenses and loss on impairment of foreign subsidiary assets.
+Operating expenses consist of marketing and sales, research and development and general and administrative expenses.
 Personnel-related costs are the most significant component of the marketing and sales, research and development and general and administrative expense categories.

 Our recent growth in operating expenses is mainly due to higher headcounts to support our growth and expansion, and we expect that trend to continue.
-Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn CNC machined and injection molded custom parts for prototyping and short-run production.
+Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn CNC-machined and injection-molded custom parts for prototyping and short-run production.
 For us to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.

 Marketing and sales.
-Marketing and sales expense consists primarily of employee salaries, benefits, commissions, stock-based compensation and bonuses, marketing programs such as print and pay-per-click advertising, trade shows, direct mail and other related overhead.
+Marketing and sales expense consists primarily of employee compensation, benefits, commissions, stock-based compensation, marketing programs such as print and pay-per-click advertising, trade shows, direct mail and other related overhead.
 We expect sales and marketing expense to increase in the future as we increase the number of marketing and sales professionals and marketing programs targeted to increase our customer base.

 Research and development.
-Research and development expense consists primarily of employee salaries, benefits, stock-based compensation, bonuses, depreciation on equipment, outside services and other related overhead.
+Research and development expense consists primarily of employee compensation, benefits, stock-based compensation, depreciation on equipment, outside services and other related overhead.
 All of our research and development costs have been expensed as incurred.
 We expect research and development expense to increase in the future as we seek to enhance and expand our service offerings.

 General and administrative.
-General and administrative expense consists primarily of employee salaries, benefits, stock-based compensation, bonuses, professional service fees related to accounting, tax, legal and other related overhead.
+General and administrative expense consists primarily of employee compensation, benefits, stock-based compensation, professional service fees related to accounting, tax and legal and other related overhead.
 We expect general and administrative expense to increase on an absolute basis and as a percentage of revenue as we continue to grow and expand our operations and develop the infrastructure necessary to operate as a public company.
-These expenses will include increased audit and legal fees, costs of compliance with securities and other regulations, implementation costs for compliance with the provisions of the Sarbanes-Oxley Act, investor relations expense and higher insurance premiums.
+These expenses will include increased audit and legal fees, costs of compliance with securities and other regulations and implementation costs for compliance with the provisions of the Sarbanes-Oxley Act.